Last Updated on

 This mixed breed could inherit personality traits from either parent.
 Luckily, German Shepherds and Golden Retrievers have similar personalities.

 Both breeds are very intelligent and eager to please their families.
 The biggest difference is that Golden Retrievers tend to love everybody, while German Shepherds are more reserved.
 German Shepherds also tend to have more guarding tendencies than Golden Retrievers.

-Both German Shepherds and Golden Retrievers need a lot of exercise.
+Both parent breeds need a lot of exercise.
 That means a Golden Retriever German Shepherd mix will need a lot of exercise, too.
 Long walks twice a day may be enough, but running around a dog park or jogging alongside will be better.

 Dogs who don’t get enough exercise tend to develop behavioral issues.
 If your dog is barking or chewing on things when left alone, they may need more exercise.

 A Golden Shepherd may not be right for you if you can’t provide them with plenty of exercise.
 They will be happiest joining you on all your active adventures.

 One thing to keep in mind, however, is that large breed dogs shouldn’t get much vigorous exercise as puppies.
 Too much running as a puppy can put a strain on a Golden Shepherd’s joints as it grows.
 This can lead to joint pain down the road.